yichousun/Winter2021_CS249_GNN/Paper_Presentation/Expressive_Power/HighOrderGNN/README.md

 ## Background and Motivation

 Popular message passing GNN cannot distinguish between graphs that cannot be distinguished by the 1-WL test, while many simple graphs are indistinguishable by the 1-WL test.
-Therefore, it demands to develop more powerful graph networks that can provably enjoy higher expressiveness.
+Therefore, it demands to develop more powerful graph networks that can provably enjoy higher expressive power.
 Recently, it has the shown that the k-order invariant and equivariant graph neural networks can be possibly more powerful than messagge passing GNNs.
 Based on this idea, this paper construct a new GNN model that provably achieves the same expressiveness as the 3-WL test.

 ## Preliminaries